buxlabs/boxwood/README.md

 * conditional tags: if, else, elseif, unless, elseunless
 * loops: for, each, foreach
 * import and require tags
-* modifiers for strings, numbers, arrays, objects and more
+* filters for strings, numbers, arrays, objects and more
 * special attributes, e.g. inline for asset inline, width="auto" for auto sizing and more
-* built-in i18n support (translate tag and modifier)
+* built-in i18n support (translate tag and filter)
 * compiler tag for scripts (allows custom compilers)
 * error handling: rescue tag